Manual Machining

 face mill

-A flat mill cutter with multiple cutting teeth surrounding the bottom edge.
+A flat mill cutting tool with multiple cutting teeth surrounding the bottom edge.
 The face mill is often used to remove a large amount of material to create flat surfaces.

 face milling

-A milling operation that produces a flat workpiece surface.
-Face milling is primarily used on the top workpiece surface.
+A milling operation that produces a flat surface.
+Face milling is primarily used on the top surface of a workpiece.

 flute